 Fortunately, technology has risen to meet the mounting needs of modern business, providing self-service analytics tools that can improve the productivity of business analysts, at the same time empowering other users in specific groups within the organization with analytic capabilities they would not otherwise have.
-This gives business decision makers an edge by enabling them to analyze data problems more deeply and effectively themselves, whether they are trained programmers or not.
-As a result, decision makers gain deeper insights quickly—insights that translate into the faster and better decisions that create competitive advantage.
+This gives business decision-makers an edge by enabling them to analyze data problems more deeply and effectively themselves, whether they are trained programmers or not.
+As a result, decision-makers gain deeper insights quickly—insights that translate into faster and better decisions that create competitive advantage.

 Like all new technologies and tools, self-service analytics faces some barriers to adoption by organizations.
 Among these is a centralized model of data analysis within many organizations that restricts access to corporate data by other decision-makers.
 This is not surprising, being that much of this data is of a sensitive nature.
 And as data volumes increase within an organization, millions and even billions of dollars are potentially put at risk.
 Clearly going forward, businesses will need to find ways to allow the broader sharing of data for self-service analytics, while at the same time ensuring that data remains secure.
 The reality is that the self-service analytics model of more open data consumption benefits organizations by enabling other key players to manipulate, analyze, and gain actionable insights from their data without having to rely on external experts.
 After all, who better to ask the right questions of their data—the questions that can lead to real business-changing insights—than those who have the business acumen in their specific business domain that IT specialists just don’t have?

-Self-service analytics is about helping a business leverage all of its big data assets across the entire organization.
+Self-service analytics is about helping businesses leverage all of their big data assets across the entire organization.
 In order to accomplish that purpose, what self-service analytics isn’t about—according to Gartner—is pairing commercial Hadoop-as-a-Service platforms with the same old customary BI tools.
-In fact, statistics show that revenue growth for traditional BI tools is flat lining, while growth for data visualization and business discovery tools is enjoying double digit status.
+In fact, statistics show that revenue growth for traditional BI tools is flatlining, while growth for data visualization and business discovery tools is enjoying double-digit status.

 Data Power Users